apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 ```

 _NOTE:_ `protoc` 3.2.0 does not recognize `--swift_opt` if you rely on
-`protoc-gen-swift` being found on the `PATH`.
+`protoc` finding `protoc-gen-swift` on the `PATH`.
 To work around this, you need to
 explicitly add the argument `--plugin=[PATH-TO-protoc-gen-swift]` to the
-command line, then the `--swift_opt` argument is understood.
+command line; then `protoc` understands the `--swift_opt` argument.
 If you are
 using `protoc` 3.2.1 or later, then this workaround is _not_ needed.

 ##### Generation Option: FileNaming

 This option controls the naming of generated Swift source files.

-By default, the paths to the proto files are maintained on the
+By default, the plugin maintains the paths to the proto files on the
 generated files.
 So if you pass `foo/bar/my.proto`, you get
 `foo/bar/my.pb.swift` in the output directory.
 The Swift plugin
-supports an option to control the generated file names, the option is
+supports an option to control the generated file names; you provide the
-given as part of the `--swift_opt` argument like this:
+option as part of the `--swift_opt` argument like this:

 ```
 $ protoc --swift_opt=FileNaming=[value] --swift_out=. foo/bar/*.proto mumble/*.proto